 All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

-Drug and alcohol addiction continues to be one of the most prevalent causes of health issues in the UK.
+Drug and alcohol addiction and physical dependence continue to be one of the most prevalent causes of health issues in the UK.

 Given the uncertainty and stress of Covid, it is not difficult to see why the demand for alcohol rehab and support has not waned in the last few years.

 However, the tools available for those who want to beat alcoholism are abundant.

 With a myriad of person-centered care and support services including alcohol detox and residential rehabilitation, the way out of a life shackled to this disease is right in front of you.